kpasad/vehicle_detection/README.md

 # Project organisation

-wrtite.md : Explains the project.
+wrtiteme.md : Markdown that explains the project

 ## Scripts
 1.classifier.py: Runs the classifier (default is SVM) on the data set with 80-20 split.
 Generates a CV accuracy scaore.
 Generates model is stored in pickle file, classifier.pk